ElToberino/Tobers_Multidisplay_XXL/README.md

 **Messages (admin.html)**<br>
 All messages are set via admin.html.<br>
 The first message and the first graphic slot are stand alone slots if all other slots are deactivated.
 Stand alone message means that the message sent is printed on display (static) and will stay there.
-Standalone graphic means that the graphic chosen is repeated indefinitely.<br>
+Stand alone graphic means that the graphic chosen is repeated indefinitely.<br>
 <br>
 <img src="showcase/admin.jpg" width="500"><br>
 "Update Messages" sends your message configuration to display.<br>